Density theorems for nonuniform sampling of bandlimited functions using derivatives or bunched measurements: Nonuniform sampling with derivatives

-We shall see later that application of this lemma leads (after some additional work) to the bound $\delta < H_k(1) / (m_{\Omega} b)$.
-As discussed, this does not give the best scaling as $k \rightarrow \infty$, and the reason for this can be traced to the exponential growth in $\delta$ of the bound obtained in this lemma.
-In order to mitigate this growth, and therefore eventually get a better density bound, we prove the following result.
+Later we will see that application of this lemma leads (after some additional work) to the bound $\delta < H_k(1) / (m_{\Omega} b)$.
+As discussed, this does not give the best scaling as $k \rightarrow \infty$, which can be traced to the exponential growth in $\delta$ of the bound obtained in this lemma.
+In order to mitigate this growth, and therefore eventually get a better density bound, we need the following result.